To provide a little insight into our story:

-So in 2015, we released our self-titled debut EP.
-Afterwards we quickly noticed that our music seemed to quickly move away from Stoner Rock into more experimental and diverse approaches.
-We started to develop a more diverse sound along with more complex songwriting, so this was why we preferred an EP over an album at that time since we didn’t feel as if our music was already at a stage where we could create a coherent album.
+So, in 2015, we released our self-titled debut EP.
+Afterwards, we noticed that our music seemed to quickly move away from Stoner Rock into more experimental and diverse approaches.
+We started to develop a more modern sound along with more complex songwriting, which is why we preferred an EP over an album at that time since we didn’t feel as if our music was already at a stage where we could create a coherent album.
 We picked five of our most stoner rock-like songs that would form a complete unit to finally have something tangible that we could publish, and perhaps also to already set sail for new waters and discover other genres.

 We like to see an album not only as a musical composition, but as a fully fledged piece of artistic work, which is why we also enjoy actively shaping our own creative works including artworks, videos and images.
 Julian Jauk is particularly responsible for the conceptional and technical implementations within the band.
-So far, we’ve produced most parts of our music at Tonstudio Grelle Musik, founded by Werner Jauk.
-We benefit a lot from the studio’s equipment which ranges from vintage to newest digital tools, which we believe is also reflected in our music.
+We’ve also produced a considerable part of our music at Tonstudio Grelle Musik, founded by Werner Jauk.
+We benefit a lot from the studio’s equipment, which ranges from vintage to newest digital tools, which we believe is also reflected in our music.

-As we’ve mentioned before, our style has changed over the years, developing into a rather diverse, sometimes bizarre sound, moving away from our beginnings as a pure Stoner Rock-band, which is reflected in our debut-album.
+As we’ve mentioned before, our style has changed over the years, at first developing into a rather diverse, sometimes bizarre sound and thus moving away from our beginnings as a pure Stoner Rock-band, which is reflected in our debut-album.
 However, since the release of ‘A Thousand Shapes’, time and experience has shifted our music towards a more straight-forward and consistent style, which ultimately resulted in the creation of ‘Dusk City’, our second album released in October 2019.
 However, heavy guitar riffs and powerful beats have always been a core element of our band and we’re eager to keep it that way.
 ‘Dusk City’ was again released on Panta R&E Record label and produced and partly recorded at the GAB Music Factory as well as Stress Studio and Tonstudio Grelle Musik.

 The creation of this artwork was based on the same method – a psychedelic motive, digitally processed.
 The goal was the implementation of Stoner Rock and vintage elements by the use of contemporary tools to create something new.
 The hand stands for our motivation to reach out for something greater and is composed of by itself shapeless and random items that form a discernible entity through the deliberate combination of its parts, similar to our music that builds on various influences to generate a new mix.